 Over the last decade, facelift procedures have become more common, with people from all walks of life opting for this type of surgery.
-The reason for the surge in popularity is facelifts work.
-You CAN look ten years younger with a facelift.
+The reason for the surge in popularity is facelifts last.
+You can look ten to 15 years younger with a facelift.
+Aesthetic medicine encompasses both surgical and non-surgical facial rejuvenation procedures, providing a range of options for those seeking to address signs of ageing.
 There is a downside to choosing the right procedure.
-Here are ten popular facelifts to have a think about.

 1. Vertical Facelift